Pubs in our area

 75 Mount Street

-This pub was originally the hall of The Weavers Guild and is a legacy that reminds us of the prosperous past of Diss, when in medieval times it was, an important commercial woollen centre.
+Fine old hotel in the centre of this market town.
+Well kept beers and very good, home cooked food.
+This pub was originally the hall of The Weavers Guild and is a legacy that reminiscent of the prosperous past of Diss, when in medieval times it was an important commercial woollen centre.
 The interior comprise of lots of original beams and mullioned windows in this two-roomed hostelry.

 - Thatcher's Needle